nickyrong/ShinyCurveFitter/README.md

 ## Usage
 The file upload takes either CSV or Excel formats.
-In either case, only the **first column** will recognized.
+In either case, only the **first column** will be recognized.
 The imported file should **NOT** have header.

-Curve goodness-of-fit (GoF) is currently assessed qualitatively (aka "eye balling") by users.
-Quantitative GoF possible in future development?
+Although the original intend of the app (sister app `ShinyCFA`) was to fit streamflows, this app can be used to fit just about anything (for example, annual extreme precipitation).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.